AnshitaTripathi/GenAi-Tutor/README.md

 1. Create a profile or log in
 2. Enter any topic (e.g., "data structures")
 3. Click "Explain Topic"
-4. Scroll down to see **three visualizer buttons**:
+4. Scroll down to see **four visualizer buttons** in a grid:
-   - 📊 **Array** — Index-based access, contiguous memory
+   - 📊 **Array** — Contiguous memory, index-based access
    - 🥞 **Stack** — LIFO operations, push/pop/peek
    - 🎫 **Queue** — FIFO operations, enqueue/dequeue
+   - 🔗 **Linked List** — Dynamic nodes with pointers ← NEW!
 5. Click any button to open the interactive visualizer
-6. Experiment with operations and watch the smooth animations!
+6. Experiment with all operations and watch the animations!

 ---